Rishabh42/CineMatch/assignment/assignment-2/microsoft.md

 Yes, user can provide granular feedback and also give a thumbs up/down rating to the text prompts.

 ![](/assignment/assignment-2/artifacts/g15.png)
-_Figure 6: Feednack suggestion_
+_Figure 6: Feedback suggestion_

 ### G16: Convey the consequences of user actions

-No
+No. Notion AI does not really have any features/settings that will affect future interactions with the system.
+All operations are limited to the scope of the block

 ### G17: Provide global controls

-No
+No. Notion AI is limited to the block-level with all settings applied to a block.
+It is not possible to configure any global preferences or settings that will be applied to all operations.

 ### G18: Notify users about changes

-Doesn’t explicitly notify people but new releases can be tracked through their blog posts or Twitter accounts
+Doesn’t explicitly notify people but new releases can be tracked through their blog posts or Twitter accounts.